sethasaurus/pebble-sdk-arm/README.md

 NOTE: If installing in Userland or LinuxDeploy, qemu-pebble will not work.

- - you need to install watchfaces/apps via developer mode on Pebble app in order to test:
+You need to install watchfaces/apps via developer mode on Pebble app in order to test:

 pebble install --logs --phone=IPADDRESS